ProgramIsFun/EonGraph-Backend/README.md

 This branch is coming from https://github.com/ProgramIsFun/graphPythonBackend11/tree/master.
 I basically take one folder of that branch and then make it azure compatible in this branch

+If you want to deploy I suggest using vs code extension

 # Deploy a Python (Flask) web app to Azure App Service - Sample Application